Welsh Food – A Native’s Rundown of the Country’s Must-Try Dishes

 Similar to Welsh cawl, scouse consists of root vegetables, such as carrots, turnips, and potatoes.
 Along with a juicy lamb fillet, variations of the stew have evolved over the decades.

 Pickled cabbage or beetroot are popular additions.
-Many chefs also like to add ale to the stew, for a hearty, warm flavour.
+Many chefs also like to add ale to the stew.

 Who doesn’t love a good pancake?
 While the traditional French and British crepes are thinner and larger, crempogs are thicker and smaller.
 In the UK, pancakes are commonly whipped up in pans across the country on Shrove Tuesday.
 But with crempogs being so delicious, there’s no reason you can’t make this a weekend tradition!

-However, if you’re keen to visit a chocolate maker on-site, The Little Welsh Chocolate Company, Wickedly Welsh Chocolate Company, and Cwtsh Welsh Chocolate, all are breathing new life and flavours to the chocolate landscape in the UK.
-Definitely not worth missing out on.
+However, if you’re keen to visit a chocolate maker on-site, The Little Welsh Chocolate Company, Wickedly Welsh Chocolate Company, and Cwtsh Welsh Chocolate, all are worth a visit.

 While the craft beer movement has accelerated since the early 00s in the UK, the origin of beer in Wales goes back centuries.